Projection method for mean resolvent analysis of periodic flows

-Concerning the mean-flow analysis, in figure~\ref{fig:Fig4}(a), we report the leading singular value $\lambda_{1,MF}$ as a function of the forcing frequency $\omega$ and computed for four different grids as explained in~\S\ref{subsec:linalg}.
+Concerning the mean-flow analysis, in Fig.~\ref{fig:Fig4}(a), we report the leading singular value $\lambda_{1,MF}$ as a function of the forcing frequency $\omega$ and computed for four different grids as explained in~\S\ref{subsec:linalg}.
 Results are robust and agree fairly well with the reference case from P\&R (black solid line).
 The dependence on the mesh refinement is mostly visible at higher frequencies, with a grid $\mathrm{N}_{\mathrm{r}}\times \mathrm{N}_{\mathrm{z}}=200\times 300$ ($\mathrm{N}=4\times \mathrm{N}_{\mathrm{r}}\times \mathrm{N}_{\mathrm{z}}=240\,000$) that provides a satisfactory trade-off.
-We notice how, even for the finest mesh, the present results do not perfectly overlap with the reference case; such discrepancy could be caused by the weak compressibility effects allowed for in our formulation at $M=0.1$, although a more likely explanation could reside in the fact that \cite{padovan2022analysis} used a third-order upwind scheme to discretise the advective term, whereas we used a fifth-order scheme (see the comparison between \cite{bugeat20193d} and \cite{poulain2023broadcast} on the strong effect of the scheme order on the convergence of results).
-Nevertheless, the discrepancy is mostly visible at frequencies characterised by a relatively low gain when compared to the predicted dominant peak found at $\omega\approx\omega_0/2$.
+We notice how, even for the finest mesh, the present results do not perfectly overlap with the reference case; such discrepancy could be caused by the weak compressibility effects allowed for in our formulation at $M=0.1$, although a more likely explanation could reside in the fact that the authors of Ref.~\onlinecite{padovan2022analysis} used a third-order upwind scheme to discretise the advective term, whereas we used a fifth-order scheme (see the comparison between Refs.~\onlinecite{bugeat20193d} and~\onlinecite{poulain2023broadcast} on the strong effect of the scheme order on the convergence of results).
+Nevertheless, the discrepancy is mostly visible at frequencies characterised by a relatively low gain when compared to the predicted dominant peak found at $\omega\approx\omega_0/2$.\\